zhouwg/kantv/README.md

 - Watch online TV and local media by customized ![FFmpeg 6.1](https://github.com/zhouwg/FFmpeg), source code of customized FFmpeg 6.1 could be found in <a href="https://github.com/zhouwg/kantv/tree/master/external/ffmpeg-6.1"> external/ffmpeg </a>according to <a href="https://ffmpeg.org/legal.html">FFmpeg's license</a>

-- Record online TV to automatically generate videos (useful for short video creators to generate short video materials but pls respect IPR of original content creator/provider)

-- Record online TV's video / audio content for gather video / audio data which might be required of/useful for AI R&D activity
+- Record online TV to automatically generate videos (useful for short video creators to generate short video materials but pls respect IPR of original content creator/provider); record online TV's video / audio content for gather video / audio data which might be required of/useful for AI R&D activity

-- Set up a customized playlist and then use this software to watch the content of the customized playlist for personal need

-- Performance benchmark for Android-based mobile phone
+- ASR(Automatic Speech Recognition, a sub-filed of AI) research by the great <a href="https://github.com/ggerganov/whisper.cpp"> whisper.cpp </a>

+- LLM(Large Language Model, a sub-filed of AI) research by the great <a href="https://github.com/ggerganov/llama.cpp"> llama.cpp </a>

 - Real-time English subtitle for English online-TV(aka OTT TV) by the great & excellent & amazing<a href="https://github.com/ggerganov/whisper.cpp"> whisper.cpp </a>(<a href="https://github.com/zhouwg/kantv/issues/64">PoC finished on Xiaomi 14</a>.
 Xiaomi 14 or other powerful Android mobile phone is HIGHLY required/recommended for real-time subtitle feature otherwise unexpected behavior would happen)

+- Set up a customized playlist and then use this software to watch the content of the customized playlist for R&D activity

+- Performance benchmark for Android-based mobile phone for R&D activity

 - UI refactor(closer to real commercial Android application and only English is supported in UI language currently)